Skip to Content

 Pattern 10: Birds and Waves

-A classic example of Seigaiha, a repeated pattern of concentric circles that resemble ocean waves.
+A classic example of Seigaiha, a wave design of concentric circles that resemble ocean waves.

 Japanese pattern of birds and waves